Consumer Information

 - Dental Hygiene:

-- Information on completion and graduation rates from these programs is available through the credentialing bodies listed on the Cal Grant Licensure Pass Rates page
+- Information on completion and graduation rates from these programs are available through the credentialing bodies listed on the Cal Grant Licensure Pass Rates page.

 -

-ºÚÁÏÕýÄÜÁ¿ currently offers more than 70 certificate programs in 37 different subject areas.
-The programs and the requirements for successful completion are available online.
+ºÚÁÏÕýÄÜÁ¿ currently offers more than 70 certificate programs in 37 subject areas—and you can explore all the program details and requirements online.

 -